-- A group-list indicating the IP addresses of the appliances member of the service group.
-In the example provided below the group-list is called wsa-farm. - A redirect-list indicating the ports and subnets of traffic to be redirected.
-In the example, the ACL named proxylist is configured to redirect any HTTP and HTTPS traffic coming from the 10.0.0.0/8 subnet.
+- A redirect-list indicating the ports and subnets of traffic to be redirected.
+In the example, the ACL named proxylist is configured to redirect any HTTP and HTTPS traffic coming from the 10.0.0/8 subnet.
 It is critical to ensure traffic from the WSA(s) bypasses redirection.
 To that end, add an entry to the redirect-list explicitly denying traffic sourced from the WSA(s). - WCCP service indicating the service ID.
 Make sure you use the same ID as defined on the WSAs.
 Use a password for MD5 authentication. - Enabling WCCP redirection on an interface.
 Apply the WCCP service on the inside interface of the Cisco ASA.